NicolasGraph/elsass/README.md

 ## Add-ons

-elsass is build to provide a generic multipurpose mixin which can be used as is or manipulated to build your owns.
+el-sass is build to provide a generic multipurpose mixin which can be used as is or manipulated to build your owns.
 You can also build CSS grids or whatever you need.

-* [elsass-children mixin](/add-ons/children): apply `elsass` mixin with multiple `width` values to children elements;
+* [el-sass-children mixin](/add-ons/children): apply `el-sass` mixin with multiple `width` values to children elements;

 ## Credits